Overview: General Sessions

 Presented by: Michael Ryan, President & CEO, Innovative Financing Solution

-Session III: Embracing FinTech for Bank Advancement & Customer Experience Enrichment
+Session III: Embracing FinTech for Your Bank’s Advancement and the Enrichment of Your Customer’s Experience

 As the pace and breadth of innovation of Fin Tech continues to advance, the questions which should be on every community banker’s mind is how to engage and leverage these innovations.
 Whether it be partnering with or acquiring Fin Tech businesses, adoption of the platforms presented by Fin Tech companies, or designing you own approach to Fin Tech applications, you need to embrace the fact: the future is now.

-Presented by: Dan Weitzel, Esq., Of Counsel, LockeLord LLP
+Presented by: Douglas Faucette, Esq., Partner & Dan Weitzel, Esq., Of Counsel, LockeLord LLP

 Overview: Breakfast Sessions